Learn how open data trend-setting governments and local authorities are opening up data sets and actively encouraging innovation.

-Structuring and linking Open Data gives organizations and media publishers the opportunity to build ranking reports, draw trend lines, and offer relevant and insightful content.
-News on the Web (NOW), a free public service, showcases the opportunities a dynamic semantic publishing platform opens up for all news consumers – media companies, journalists and readers.
+Structuring and linking open data gives organizations and media publishers the opportunity to build ranking reports, draw trend lines, and offer relevant and insightful content.
+News on the Web (NOW), a free public service, showcases the opportunities dynamic semantic publishing opens up for all news consumers – media companies, journalists and readers.

-Last year, The Wall Street Journal created heat maps to show the impact of vaccines and how their introduction resulted in a visible decrease of infections across all US states.
+Last year, The Wall Street Journal created heat maps to show the impact of vaccines and how their introduction resulted in a visible decrease in infections across all US states.

 It is not only open government data that news publishers use.